MBCProject/mbc-markdown/execution/send-email.md

 ==========
 Sends an email message from the system on which the malware is executing to one or more recipients, mostly commonly for the purpose of spamming or for distributing a malicious attachment or URL (malspamming).

-This behavior is related to the [Phishing (T1566)](https://attack.mitre.org/techniques/T1566/) ATT&CK technique, defined under ATT&CK's Initial Access tactic.
+This behavior is related to the [Phishing (T1566)](https://attack.mitre.org/techniques/T1566/) ATT&CK technique defined under ATT&CK's Initial Access tactic.

 Malware Examples
 ----------------